My Twitter Inspiration Handbook

 When I started on Twitter I had no idea what I was doing.

-So I made one big Google Doc where I started saving all the best “brand tweets” and grouped them into categories.
+So I made one big Google Doc where I started saving all the best “brand tweets”.
+Grouped into categories.

 Teach people something new in a tweet.
 Short, sweet, and shareable.

 People don't click links.
 So if you've got a story worth sharing write a thread.

 Make your brand relatable.

 Sparknotes sells literature study guides.
 Twitter and literature study guides don't mix.
 So Sparknotes use pop-culture to make literature relatable.

 4/ “Quick reaction” tweets

 Each day a new story consumes Twitter.
 Think fast and you can go viral.